Our sustainability approach banner image

 Disclosure

-Alignment BHP reporting landscape
+Alignment between BHP reporting and the external sustainability reporting landscape